About Us

 RICHIE SMITH

 Co – founder of the Company.
-Actor, Teacher, Director, Musician.
+Actor, Director, Musician, Ecologist.

 After gaining a degree in Education, and simultaneously getting involved with Jonathan Kay’s Attic Theatre, he set off around the world, but only got as far as Amsterdam.
 It was here that he continued his performing career with Friends Roadshow and met Jon Beedell.